 If you wish to spray Aura, you will certainly need a professional paint sprayer.
 Equipment purchased from big box stores is considered homeowner items and will not be strong enough to pump the paint through the machine.

 You should never thin paint in order to spray it; that’s a thing of the past, and fear tactics old-timers used to use to persuade people to pay more to brush everything.
 Today’s professional-grade paint sprayers are strong enough to spray just about anything.

 If you are trying to salvage old siding, brushing is the way to go.
 Even though Aura exterior paint is thick, we always recommend two coats when brushing any exterior paint.

 Aura Exterior Final Takeaway

 The truth is Benjamin Moore Aura has always seemed out of reach for so many potential customers because of the price.
-If we could somehow prove how Benjamin Moore Aura was simply worth every penny there is no doubt that premium shoppers that want quality would choose Aura every time.
+If we could somehow prove how Benjamin Moore’s Aura is simply worth every penny, there is no doubt that premium shoppers that want quality would choose Aura every time.

 Get a can in your hands and just test it.
 See it for yourself.
 Don’t let sticker shock compel you to disbelief.
 Aura reduces repaints and withstands the weather, unlike any other exterior paint.

 Although, there are a few application nuances that require a professional exterior painter’s expertise and equipment

 If you have not already read it, we have an Aura interior review as well!
 Don’t forget to share this article if you liked it, and check out our social media channels!